renovatebot/renovate/docs/usage/getting-started/running.md

 List of repositories to run on.
 Auto discovery does not work with a GitHub App.
-Alternatively as comma-seperated environment variable `RENOVATE_REPOSITORIES`.
+Alternatively as comma-separated environment variable `RENOVATE_REPOSITORIES`.
 The GitHub App installation token is scoped at most to a single organization and running on multiple organizations requires multiple invocations of `renovate` with different `token` and `repositories` parameters.

 #### GitLab CE/EE